-David holds his hand up to stop Nathan talking and turns back to the folder.
+David holds his hand up to cut Nathan off.

 Scorched and mangled, the dust analyser pitches and rolls through the dense atmosphere.
 Drag rips at its edges and with each passing second, the analyser gets smaller, leaving a trail of debris across the sky.

 “What if this is how life starts?”
 Nathan asks.
 “How it’s always started?”

 “We don’t know that.
 And even if we did, you know it’s not our place to interfere.”

 “What if it is?”

 David removes his glasses and rubs his closed eyelids.
 He leans back in his chair.

 “What if we’re here to pass on the baton?”
 Nathan continues.
 “What if we’re the next link in the chain?”